Career & Support

-PhD Position (m/f/d): Development of filament materials for fused filament fabrication (FFF) 3D printing of all solid-state sodium ion batteries (ASSSIB)
+PhD Students (f/m/d) Development of filament materials for fused filament fabrication (FFF) 3D printing of all solid-state sodium ion batteries (ASSSIB)

 Institute for Applied Materials - Applied Materials Physics (IAM-AWP)

-The position is a cooperation with the Institute for Applied Materials – Materials Science and Engineering (IAM-WK).
+- Institute for Applied Materials – Materials Science and Engineering (IAM-WK)

 This position is to be filled within the Cluster of Excellence POLiS and the overall goal of the related project is to develop a 3D printing process as manufacturing technology for post-lithium all-solid-state sodium ion batteries (ASSSIBs) and to evaluate, optimize these processes in battery performance.
 Exploring various techniques to improve battery-manufacturing processes is of great interest for the research community as well as for the industry, and 3D printing fused filament fabrication (FFF) is a very promising approach in the battery production process to introduce additive manufacturing technology.

 The goal of the thesis is to gain understanding in printing material development and thermally post processing, to increase the thickness of the electrode layers without worsening the cell performance in production of sodium ion batteries followed by thermal characterization and safety analysis.
 This includes the complete process chain of preparing and characterizing of the printing materials, up to the electrochemical investigation of the electrochemical cells and the feasibility for upscaling.
 The know-how of material production as well as of 3D printing is already available in both institutes.